joshuahurd/Heritage-Graceful-Shutdown/Readme.txt

 This is a readme for the Heritage Graceful Shutdown scripts for APCUPSD.
 Until an installer is made, the process for getting these scripts to work is somewhat complicated.

-To run these scripts it is assumed you already have an APC UPS, you are running virtual machines on a linux-based host, and you have a linux machine running these scripts.
+To run these scripts it is assumed you already have an APC UPS, you are running virtual machines on a XenServer based host, and you have a linux machine running these scripts.
+It is possible to run these scripts without XenServer, but modification to the language and SSH commands will be necessary.
+We use a Raspberry Pi to run these scripts.

 Installation:
 Download APCUPSD for Linux.
 (This is the software that APC provides for free and monitors the UPS) -Add file path to execute onbattery and offbattery scripts in the apccontrol file under /etc/apcupsd/ -Add onbattery, offbattery, and batterydefs scripts to the same folder.
 -Change configs found in onbattery and offbattery to match your specific needs.
--Edit apcupsd.conf to match your installation.
+-Edit apcupsd.conf to match your installation (USB, Network, Serial, etc.).
 You will probably need to exercise some Google-fu here.
 Install Postfix Mail utility for Linux and configure it for your notifier email address (Note: This is email you're sending FROM)
 Install Python3
 Install Paramiko, APCAccess, and WakeOnLan modules for Python3 using PIP command.